rawgraphs/rawgraphs-app/README.md

 # RAW

 **Raw** is an open web tool developed at the [DensityDesign Research Lab](http://www.densitydesign.org) (Politecnico di Milano) to create custom vector-based visualizations on top of the amazing [d3.js](https://github.com/mbostock/d3) library by [Mike Bostock](http://bost.ocks.org/mike/).
-Primarily conceived as a tool for designers and vis geeks, **Raw** aims at providing a missing link  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, OpenRefine) and vector graphics editors (e.g. Adobe Illustrator, Inkscape, ...).
+Primarily conceived as a tool for designers and vis geeks, **Raw** aims at providing a missing link  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, Google Docs, OpenRefine, …) and vector graphics editors (e.g. Adobe Illustrator, Inkscape, ...).

-**Raw** works with delimiter-separated values (i.e. csv and tsv files) as well as with copied-and-pasted texts from other applications (e.g. Microsoft Excel, TextWrangler, TextEdit).
-Based on the [svg](http://en.wikipedia.org/wiki/Svg) format, visualizations can be easily imported in and edited with vector graphics applications for further refinements, or directly embedded into web pages.
+**Raw** works with [delimiter-separated values](http://en.wikipedia.org/wiki/Delimiter-separated_values) (i.e. csv and tsv files) as well as with copied-and-pasted texts from other applications (e.g. Microsoft Excel, TextWrangler, TextEdit,…).
+Based on the [svg](http://en.wikipedia.org/wiki/Svg) format, visualizations can be easily edited with vector graphics applications for further refinements, or directly embedded into web pages.

-Knowing the need of working with sensitive information, the data uploaded to **Raw** is processed only by the web browser: no server-side operation or storage are performed - no one will see, touch or copy your data!
+Knowing the need of working with sensitive information, the data uploaded to **Raw** is processed only by the web browser: no server-side operation or storage is performed and no one will see, touch or copy your data!

 **Raw** is also highly customizable and extensible, accepting new custom layouts defined by users.
 For more information about how to add or edit layouts, see the Documentation section.